This nutritious takes creamy and delicious to a healthy new level.

 Instructions

-- Sprinkle chicken strips with 1/8 teaspoon salt and 1/8 teaspoon pepper.
+- Sprinkle the chicken strips with 1/8 teaspoon salt and 1/8 teaspoon pepper.
 Place 2 teaspoons of olive oil in a sauté pan over medium heat.
-Once the oil is warm but not smoking, add chicken pieces.
-Cook for about 8 minutes, flipping to get a golden color on all sides and cook through.
-Remove chicken from pan and set aside on a plate.
+Once the oil is warm but not smoking, add the chicken pieces.
+Cook for about 8 minutes, flipping to get a golden color on all sides, and cook through.
+Remove the chicken from the pan and set aside on a plate.

-- Add remaining teaspoon of oil, the mushrooms, thyme, and onions.
+- Add the remaining teaspoon of oil, the mushrooms, thyme, and onions to the pan.
 Allow to cook for 5 to 8 minutes until onions have softened and liquid has been released and evaporated from the mushrooms.
 Add garlic and cook for an additional 30 seconds.
-Push mushrooms and onions to the side of the pan.
-Add wine or broth into empty space.
-Scrape any bits in the bottom with a spoon.
+Push the mushrooms and onions to the side of the pan.
+Add wine or broth into the empty space.
+Scrape any bits on the bottom of the pan with a spoon.
 Allow at least half the liquid to evaporate.
 Stir mushrooms and onions back in.

 - Combine flour and softened butter.

-- Add coconut milk, flour/butter mix, and nutmeg, stir in pan until flour/butter mix is incorporated.
-Return chicken to the pan.
+- Add coconut milk, flour/butter mix, and nutmeg, and stir in the pan until flour/butter mix is incorporated.
+Return the chicken to the pan.
 Add remaining salt and pepper.
-Allow to cook for about 3 to 5 additional minutes, until heated through and thickened to the desired consistency.
+Allow to cook for about 3 to 5 additional minutes until heated through and thickened to the desired consistency.
 Remove thyme branches prior to serving (many of the leaves should have fallen into the ragout).

-- Ragout pairs well with brown rice, spaghetti squash, soba noodles, polenta, or quinoa.
+- Chicken ragout pairs well with brown rice, spaghetti squash, soba noodles, polenta, or quinoa.

 Nutrition Information